-In addition to the specific caps outlined above, no project shall receive incentives from one or more NJCEP programs and/or Board-approved utility programs in an amount that exceeds the total cost18 of measures installed or performed.
+In addition to the caps described above, no project shall receive incentives from one or more NJCEP programs and/or Board-approved utility programs in an amount that exceeds the total cost19 of measures installed or performed.

-18 Total cost is usually determined by reference to a sales invoice.
+19 Total cost is usually determined by reference to a sales invoice.
 It is not, for example, impacted by federal tax credits that will become available to the applicant on its next tax return or grants from sources other than NJCEP or Board-approved utility programs.